Zorro Merchandise

 The theatrical releases

-Following the precedent set with the successful theatrical release of Davy Crockett, King of the Wild Frontier, Disney released two films comprised of segments from the Zorro series.
+Following the precedent set with the successful theatrical release of Davy Crockett, King of the Wild Frontier, Disney released two films in theaters that were comprised of segments from the Zorro series.

 The Sign of Zorro